microlv/ng-web/README.md

-study-online
+ng-web
 ============

-use angularjs & nodejs & mongoDB,build for study online website(testing).

-single page application website.
+use angularjs & nodejs & mongoDB, build for the single page application blog.

+I will show you how to do a sap website by using angularjs.

+demo will coming soon...
+document will coming soon...